Natural Gas Daily - Consensus Model Forecasts Warm Temperatures For Mid-January

 Source: Michael Ventrice

-Remember that we wrote in our weekly recap that the 6-10 day outlook is already reversing the Southeast ridging effect that's causing the warmer than normal temperature trends across the East for the 6-10 day period.
+Remember that we wrote in our weekly recap that the 6-10 day outlook is already reversing the Southeast ridging effect that's causing the warmer-than-normal temperature trends across the East for the 6-10 day period.
 Well, the SE ridging is almost completely gone now in the 6-10 day outlook, but the 11-15 day outlook shows it even stronger!
 Here's another nice GIF of the SE ridging disappearing in the latest 6-10 day outlook.

 It's been frustrating to see the big flip-flops in the models to say the least, but the uncertainty will likely prevent natural gas (NYSEARCA:UNG) prices from hitting $4/MMBtu.
 The warming trend does not help the bulls even if the SE ridging is expected to go away.
 As a result of the recent bearish outlook for the 11-15 day period, we could see natural gas prices sell off a bit.